DanielNadvornik/Data-projects/Work projects/README.md

-PLEASE NOTE that this report is a subject of Confidentiality agreement.
+PLEASE NOTE that these files are a subject of Confidentiality agreement.
 Do not share any of the findings.